linupinto/FBGO-MLP-RGaussian-Edit/README.md

 # FBGO-MLP-RGaussian
 Full Batch Gradient Optimization on Multilayer Perceptron structure with RGaussian Activation (FBGO-MLP-RGaussian).
 ## Key Features
-- ✅ Full Gradient Optimization with a single output layer and arbitrary number of hidden layers and nodes, utilizing R-Gaussian and Sigmoid Activation Functions on the Standard CIFAR Dataset:
+- ✅ Full Batch Gradient Optimization with a single output layer and arbitrary number of hidden layers and nodes, utilizing R-Gaussian and Sigmoid Activation Functions on the Standard CIFAR Dataset:
   - 📌Rgauss_cifar.py
   - 📌Sigmoid_cifar.py
 - ✅ Batch Normalization with full batch processing, a single output layer, and arbitrary number of hidden layers and nodes utilizing ReLU activation  on the standard CIFAR dataset: